 The only reason why you may prefer Townsville or Magnetic Island to do a day trip to the SS Yongala wreck is if you are travelling with people who don’t dive.

 There aren’t many things to do in Ayr but I still found some to keep us busy.
-So if you leave someone behind while you’re diving, he or she will probably be more excited to stay in Townsville or on Magnetic Island.
-But as it takes less than 1.5 hours to drive from Townsville to Ayr dive shop, a day trip is easily feasible for the non-diver to find something to do – if he or she has a car.
+So if you leave someone behind while you’re diving, they will probably be more excited to stay in Townsville or on Magnetic Island.
+But as it takes less than 1.5 hours to drive from Townsville to Ayr dive shop, a day trip is easily feasible for the non-diver to find something to do – if they have a car.

-However, if you choose to sleep in Townsville, you’ll need to leave your hotel at 6 am.
+However, if you choose to sleep in Townsville and go out to the SS Yongala from Ayr, you’ll need to leave your hotel at 6 am.
 We felt tired in the afternoon after the double dive without waking up that early.
 I was glad we didn’t have to drive back to Townsville.
 Even for people who are used to scuba diving and used to driving long distance, it’s a big day to add a Townsville drive in the mix.

 Although there are buses from Townsville that stop in Ayr (from Greyhound, Queensland Rail and Premier Motor), I couldn’t find a way to make a return trip from Townsville to Ayr in one day as all the buses seem to leave Ayr before you’d be back to the dive shop.